Tag Archives: governance

 Visualize This!

 Visualization can be a powerful tool, not only for education but also for exploring information and generating new ideas.
-Hans Rosling from the impressive Gapminder project gives an excellent presentation exposing how powerful visualization tools combined with public domain data … Continue reading
+Hans Rosling from the impressive Gapminder project gives an excellent presentation exposing how powerful visualization tools combined with public domain data could be important drivers of social change.
+One of the barriers ...

 Do Canadians Value Privacy?

 That Canada ranked #2 in defending the privacy of its citizens is perhaps more of a sad comment on international complacence on privacy issues than a major achievement of which we can be particularly proud.
-From The Globe and Mail: … Continue reading
+From The Globe and Mail: LONDON — Germany and Canada are the best defenders of privacy, ...

 Emerging from the Chaos…